 How Processors Manipulate Analyses

-There are a few different ways that processors can manipulate analyses to make your savings appear greater.
+There are a few different ways that processors can manipulate analyses to make your savings appear greater than reality.
 We covered some of the ways quite thoroughly in our article Debunking a Misleading Credit Card Processing Quote, which is worth a read.
 However, in general, the manipulation you’ll see could include:

 Generous Interchange Assumptions